 Reducing pain and inflammation

 While I use and recommend NSAIDs for my own dogs and my patients, the downside is that they can occasionally have detrimental side effects.
-Particularly when used for long periods of time, NSAIDs can negatively affect the kidneys, liver, and stomach.
+Particularly when used for chronic pain over long periods of time, NSAIDs can negatively affect the kidneys, liver, and stomach.
 However, green lipped mussel has minimal side effects, which makes it a safer anti-inflammatory for some dogs.

 Repairing and supporting joints